What Are Eye Injuries?

-- Chemical exposures and burns: A chemical burn can occur in a number of ways but is most often the result of a liquid splashing into the eye.
+- Chemical exposures and burns: A chemical burn can occur in a number of ways but is most often the result of liquid splashing into the eye.
 Many chemicals, such as soap, sunscreen, and even tear gas, are merely irritants to the eye and do not usually cause permanent damage.
-However, acids and alkalis are highly caustic and may cause severe and permanent damage to the ocular surface.
+However, strong acids and alkalis are highly caustic and may cause severe and permanent damage to the ocular surface.

 - Acids (such as sulfuric acid found in car batteries) or alkaline substances (such as lye found in drain cleaner and ammonia) can splash into the eyes.

 - Rubbing the eye when working with chemicals may transfer substances from the skin on the hands to the eye.

 - Aerosol exposure is another method of potential chemical injury and includes such substances as Mace, tear gas, pepper spray, or hairspray.

 - Subconjunctival hemorrhage (bleeding): This is a collection of blood lying on the surface of the white of the eye (sclera).
 The sclera is covered by the conjunctiva, which is the transparent blood vessel containing membrane that lies over the sclera.
 Subconjunctival hemorrhage may accompany any eye injury.
 It may also be spontaneous.
 The degree of subconjunctival hemorrhage is not necessarily related to the severity of the injury.